rajeevamatya/eduki-hugo-site/content/en/grade-6/geometry/Area/Complex_polygon_decomposition/Index.md

 ---
 title: "07 Decomposition Of Complex Polygon"
-description: "Finding the area of complex shapes using decomposition.
-Break down the shape into smaller shapes and add their areas together."
+description: "Decomposition is a useful method for finding the area of complex shapes.
+By breaking down the shape into smaller, known shapes, we can calculate the area.
+This process may involve adding lines to the shape and rearranging it multiple times.
+The goal is to create as many complete squares as possible within the shape.
+The area of each smaller shape can then be added together to find the total area of the complex shape.
+Another approach is to break the shape into smaller parts and calculate the area of each individual piece before adding them together.
+This method can be applied to any polygon."
 lead: ""
 date: 2020-11-12T13:26:54+01:00
 lastmod: 2020-11-12T13:26:54+01:00